 To evaluate the glove's capacity to reduce muscle activity during object manipulation, we conducted a preliminary study with ten healthy subjects (demographics in Supplementary Table~1).
 Participants transported six representative objects of varying dimensions and mass (Supplementary Figure~2A and Supplementary Table~2) while wearing a Medium-density surface electromyography (sEMG) sleeve with 32 channels to capture the forearm muscle activation throughout the tasks (Fig.~\ref{Fig-M-Healthy-Subjects}A--C; Supplementary Figures~2B and 2C).
 Three conditions were evaluated: no glove (bare hand), passive glove (worn but unactuated), and active glove (60~kPa applied to both flexion and extension channels for all participants).

 Compared to the no-glove condition, active glove use reduced muscle activity across channels, whereas the passive glove condition did not significantly increase muscular effort, indicating that the device imposes minimal mechanical impedance when unactuated (Fig.~\ref{Fig-M-Healthy-Subjects}D--F).
 The degree of assistance varied across objects (Supplementary Figures~3--8).
 Statistically significant reductions in muscle activity were observed for Objects~2, 3, 5, and 6, with mean reductions of 37\% ($p = 0.001$), 29\% ($p = 0.001$), 7\% ($p = 0.007$), and 35\% ($p = 0.005$), respectively.
 For Object~4, the reduction approached but did not reach the significance threshold ($p = 0.053$).
 The button-switch actuation interface increased task completion time by 101\% for Object~1 ($p = 0.005$), 46\% for Object~2 ($p = 0.003$), 76\% for Object~3 ($p = 0.005$), 69\% for Object~4 ($p = 0.001$), 55\% for Object~5 ($p = 0.014$), and 39\% for Object~6 ($p = 0.001$), relative to the no-glove condition (all one-tailed Wilcoxon signed-rank tests).
+This additional time reflects the manual button-switch interface and the finite inflation and deflation latency of the pneumatic system rather than mechanical resistance from the glove, consistent with the absence of a significant time or muscle-activity increase in the passive condition.
 Despite this overhead, the consistent reductions in muscle activity for larger and heavier objects confirm that the glove provides effective mechanical assistance during functional manipulation tasks (Fig.~\ref{Fig-M-Healthy-Subjects}G--H; Supplementary Figure~2E).